nortikin/sverchok/docs/nodes/generator/bricks.rst

 Bricks Grid
 ===========

-*destination after Beta: Generators*

 Functionality
 -------------

 This node generates bricks-like grid, i.e. a grid each row of which is shifted with relation to another.
 It is also possible to specify toothing, so it will be like engaged bricks.
 All parameters of bricks can be randomized with separate control over randomization of each parameter.

+Optionally the grid may be cyclic in one or two directions.
+This can be useful if you are going to map the grid onto some sort of cyclic or toroidal surface.

 Inputs & Parameters